melowntech/workshop/tutorials/mars-peaks-and-valleys-searchable-nomenclature.rst

 and do

 ::

     $ curl http://localhost:8100/mars?q=Chasma&format=json&limit=1

 to test that togs is up and running.
-The output will be a single-element JSON array, familiar to everyone used to working with Nominatim.
+The output will be a single-element JSON array, familiar in format to everyone used to working with `OSM Nominatim <http://nominatim.openstreetmap.org/>_`.

 You might want to make sure that togs survives the reboot of your server.
 To do that, perform

 ::

     $ pm2 startup systemd

 and run the last line of the output as superuser.